saule1508/pgcluster/README.md

 yarn start
 ```

+## develop server

+Use a docker compose containing two postgres, one pgpool and the manager.
+In the manager section, maps your source directory from your source desktop
+to /opt/manager.
+Put also a dummy command, like bash, to keep the container running

 to change the server part, one can change the docker-compose and put a dummy command for the manager service in order to keep it running

 ```